Agricultural Catchments Week 2023

 Friday 5 May

 - Article, Teagasc Daily, Introduction to Agricultural Catchments Week 2023, Bridget Lynch & Tom O'Connell.
-Article Video
+Video of the Monitoring the living lab

 Saturday 6 May